Why Your Cross Cultural Training Isn't Working (and What the Research Actually Says)

 The researchers specifically call for moving “beyond values to explain cultural differences.”
 That shift is everything.

-And here’s what makes it harder.
-National culture significantly affected how managers perceived communication competence in the first place.
+Adding to the difficulty, national culture significantly affected how managers perceived communication competence in the first place.
 The starting point is different for every person on your team.
 A training program that treats everyone the same misses this entirely.

 Move from knowledge to skill.
 The research is consistent on this.
 Country profiles and dimension scores don’t change behavior.
 Practice scenarios, role plays, and debrief conversations after real interactions do.
 If your training is mostly PowerPoint slides about cultural values, that’s probably why nothing’s changing.